10 Tips to Keep Wild Animals Off Your Property

 - Seal off any possible entry points into your home with mesh or caulk.
 A raccoon only needs a 3-inch hole to squeeze into your house, so be on the lookout for potential openings and hiding spaces – this includes your roof and attic!
 You should also check for signs of animal activity where vents and pipes exit the house.

-Facing an Emergency?
+Facing a Wildlife Emergency?

 It’s important to remember that most of the critters strolling through your neighborhood are more of a nuisance than a danger.
 You can keep them from becoming frequent and destructive nightly visitors by taking the proper precautions to make your property inhospitable.